Editor's note: Updated to reflect the current status of REAL ID availability.

 Sometimes called the Star Card, because most states are marking their Real ID cards with a gold or black star in the top right corner, it also must include an encoded “machine readable zone,” like a passport’s, with a person’s scannable information.
 Many state driver’s licenses already have this feature.
 The key thing that makes the card “special,” is that the federal government requires you to provide certain identifying documentation to obtain one from your state.

-The rollout has caused confusion for various reasons, so here are a few basics that are helpful to understand:
+But the rollout has caused confusion for various reasons, so here are a few basics that are helpful to understand:

 • To get a Real ID, you need to present documents to your motor vehicle department proving your age and identity, Social Security number and address.
 That generally means bringing a birth certificate or passport, a Social Security card or tax form such as a W-2, and two proofs of address.
 If you’ve changed your name through marriage, you’ll need a marriage certificate.